eficode-academy/rf-katas/exercises/07-test_template.md

 </details>

-So, basically what most of us did was copy-paste the first test several times, change the test names and change the entered user names and passwords.
+So, basically what most of us did was copy-paste the first test several times, change the test names and change the entered usernames and passwords.
 The tests do test different things and work well, but it doesn't really make sense to copy-paste several lines and modify 2 parameters.
 Instead, we should use test templates: http://robotframework.org/robotframework/latest/RobotFrameworkUserGuide.html#test-templates